Kecheng-Chen/gfunction-ates/README.md

 Symbolic Math Toolbox

+## COMSOL Model
+The benchmark COMSOL model can be checked from [the previous work](https://github.com/Kecheng-Chen/1d-hlm).

 ## Getting Started
 * Download KNN models and place them in ``model/``.
 * Download benchmark data and place them in ``validation_data/``.